+One of the best spots to base yourself to explore the park is at Binna Burra.
 The hiking trails here will take you into the cool mountain air and through the moss-covered rainforest, where you can imagine the dinosaurs who once roamed here – or just escape from the heat on a summer day!

 Great Sandy National Park

 The Great Sandy National Park stretches up from the north of the Sunshine Coast and Rainbow Beach, named for its coloured sand, is a popular spot to access the park.
 But the highlight is Fraser Island (K’gari), another World Heritage Site.

 The long beaches, the coloured cliffs, the inland freshwater lakes all contribute to the remarkable ecosystem on Fraser Island, the largest sand island in the world.
 Some of the dunes reach as high as 230 metres!

 It’s worth staying a few days on the island to try some of the buhwalking trails, take a boat trip, or explore the 4WD tracks.
 Just keep an eye out for the dingoes, which are harmless most of the time, but can cause issues occasionally!

 Further up the coast is one of Queensland’s most popular national parks – although not all visitors even realise that it is one.
 The Whitsundays, with its 74 islands, has some areas that are dedicated to luxurious resorts and allow development, like Hamilton Island.
 But much of it is protected by national park.